blackwood/bode/_posts/2019-06-11-how-to-make-a-music-video-on-your-own.md

 yt_prefetch: true
 ---

 If you are a self-produced musician or in a band, a music video is an excellent way to raise your profile among your fans.
 Not only that, it's a great way to find new fans.
 I can't overstate how much a solid music video can move the dial.
-Audiences continue to make consistent moves towards consuming all music online.
+Audiences continue to make consistent moves towards consuming all their favorite music online.
 What excites new and old listeners alike is seeing your music applied to the visual medium.
-Folks will respond—even if the YouTube algorithm doesn't bless you with magic fairy dust.   music video can deepen a song's context or complement the music by titillating the senses.
+Folks will respond—even if the YouTube algorithm doesn't bless you with magic fairy dust.
+A music video can deepen a song's context or complement the music by titillating the senses.
 And at its finest, it can provide a glorious synesthetic experience to the viewer.

 If you're like me though, you don't have the networks or resources of say, Janelle Monae.
-Which is why you haven't finished your dance homage to the feminine energy in the desert.
-You likely don't have the hours necessary to make a complex choreographed video.
+Which is why you haven't finished your dance homage to the feminine energy out in the blistering desert heat.
+You likely don't have the hours necessary to make a complex choreographed video at all.
 (Early-2000s OK GO—eat your heart out).
 If you had either, chances are you wouldn't have ended up reading this article.
 (If you are Janelle Monae, what's up?
 Take me on tour with you).
 So let me be clear, as a musician who works with a limited budget: making a music video is about practicality.
 Let's go through some tips and approaches that should give you some food for thought.

 <h2>1.
 Use practical effects</h2>

 <div class='embed-container'><iframe title='Palm - "Dog Milk"' src='https://www.youtube.com/embed//6428kmSJhok' frameborder='0' allowfullscreen></iframe></div>

 The most practical effect is still the trusty edit.
-The band Palm, for their song Dog Milk, has a particularly unique time signature.
-The edits help reinforce it this unusual timing.
+The band Palm utilizes this for their song Dog Milk, which has a particularly unique time signature.
+The edits help reinforce this unusual timing.
 Cuts timed to musical bars enhance pivotal moments during the refrain.

 <div class='embed-container'><iframe title='Khruangbin - Evan Finds The Third Room' src='https://www.youtube.com/embed/QcD_YXCxxZM' frameborder='0' allowfullscreen></iframe></div>